You get on the email list by purchasing a ticket. Here’s the archive from 2014.

 Email #7: Tough talk: our zero tolerance predatory behavior email

-You never want to have to spell this out, but it’s too important to us not to:
+You never want to have to spell this out, but it’s too important for us not to:

 Any gathering of this size has the potential to attract people who do not have the best interests of others in mind.
 Camp Tipsy firmly practices a zero tolerance policy for predatory sexual behavior in our community.
 Instances of such behavior will be reported without hesitation to local law enforcement, and prosecuted to the fullest extent of the law.